lightbend/flink-k8s-operator/README.md

 ````
 This will return the list of all metrics produced by the operator.
 You should also be able to see operator and created clusters in the lightbend console

-None limitation: 2 clusters with the same name can be created in 2 different namespaces,